 Licenses, Prints and Downloads

 Commercial, personal and editorial-use photos are available for instant download (without watermarks) after purchase of a license.
-All of these license types can be purchased through the 500px Marketplace.
+All of these license types can be purchased through Evocative Photos.
+These include Royalty Free Commercial and Editorial licenses, Rights Managed and personal licenses.

-Prints, framed photos and personal use licenses are available at Smug Mug and at Fine Art America.
-Please note that all purchases at Fine Art America come with a 30-day money back guaranty, not questions asked, if you are unsatisfied with the product.
+Prints and framed photos are available through both Evocative Photos and Fine Art America.
+Please note that all purchases at Fine Art America come with a 30-day money back guaranty, no questions asked, if you are unsatisfied with the product.

 A Brief Discussion of Different License Types